Purchasing Guidance for Mobile Devices

 Can I upgrade the storage later?

 This depends on the device.
-Apple devices are not upgradable, while some Android devices can be upgraded (with added cost) by adding memory cards.
-Please consult your device manufacturer for available options and your IS/IT team if removable storage (e.g. an SD memory card) is allowed due to its added security risk.
+Apple device memory can not be upgraded, while some Android devices can be upgraded (at an additional cost) by adding memory cards.
+Please consult your device manufacturer for available options and your IS/IT team if removable storage (e.g. an SD memory card, etc.) is allowed.

 Should I stream or download videos?

 This depends greatly on your network conditions using Wifi or Cellular data.
 The ACP Tools App can use a significant amount of data to stream videos.
-If you are interested in conserving data, we recommend downloading the videos you use most.
-The app does not use a network connection if playing a downloaded video.
-Please review the Downloading Videos for Offline Use on iOS Devices or Downloading Videos for Offline Use on Android Devices guides for more information.
+If you are interested in conserving data, we recommend only downloading the videos you use most.
+The app does not require a network connection when playing a downloaded video.
+Please review Tips for Offline Use and Downloading Content (iOS) and Tips for Offline Use and Downloading Content (Android) for more information.

 Do I need a different device depending on cellular data provider (e.g. AT&T, Sprint, Verizon, T-Mobile)?